 Psalm Singing

-Roberts, Francis – Directions for the Right Singing of Scripture Psalms 1675 12 pp. being pp. 128-131 of his larger The Key of the Bible: Unlocking the Richest Treasury of the Holy Scriptures.
+Roberts, Francis – Directions for the Right Singing of Psalms (1675) 12 pp. being pp. 128-131 of his larger The Key of the Bible: Unlocking the Richest Treasury of the Holy Scriptures.
 This is an updated and easier to read edition than the original.

 Roberts (1609–1675) was an influential puritan who wrote a very large introduction to the Bible, from which this work is taken.
 Roberts gives 8 very helpful directions on how to sing the psalms with the most spiritual profit.
 Print out these directions as a pamphlet to help fellow saints be encouraged in the Lord.